EFL Charter

 Executive Committee

-The Executive Committee comprises of one representative from each team registered in the league.
+The voting committee comprises of one representative from each team registered in the league.
 In all decisions they receive one vote each in all league matters.
 For clubs that have multiple teams for example Hibs United, Hibs Athletic, they are entitled to two representatives and two votes.

-The executive committee is required to meet twice a year (AGM and Pre-Season Get together Meeting).
+The voting committee is required to meet twice a year (AGM and Pre-Season Get together Meeting).

-Quorate decision making is 60% of the exec committee voting in favour of an action/decision.
+Quorate decision making is 60% of the voting committee being present and more than 50% voting in favour of an action/decision.
 This means that not all clubs need to have representation at an AGM in order to make a decision.

 Division Coordinator Role